csye6225-chethana/webapp/README.md

     ```
 4. In vm console: `mkdir cloud`
 5. From local, scp the code folder and the setup file into vm:
-`scp "/Users/chethanabenny/Documents/NEU Coursework/Cloud/webapp.zip" "/Users/chethanabenny/Documents/NEU Coursework/Cloud/setup.sh" digitalocean:/root/cloud`
+`scp "/Users/chethanabenny/Documents/NEU Coursework/Cloud/demo/webapp.zip" "/Users/chethanabenny/Documents/NEU Coursework/Cloud/demo/setup.sh" digitalocean:/root/cloud`
+6. In vm, cd webapp and create .env and paste contents there
-6. In vm console run the setup script: `bash setup.sh`
+7. cd .. and run the setup script: `bash setup.sh`
-7. If 6 doesnt work, run each step manually.
+8. If 7 doesnt work, run each step manually.
 In vm console:
     ```
     sudo apt install
     sudo apt upgrade